-Now, let’s go into the real world and see what people are actually buying.
+Now, let’s go into the real world and see what people are buying.
 The first place I usually like to search is Amazon because it has millions of products across a variety of niches.
-Obviously, the choices are overwhelming, but there’s a way around it.
+The choices are overwhelming, but there’s a way around it.

 The first thing that caught my eye in the electronics department is the Kindle e-Reader.
-It costs about $120, comes with Prime and has more than 60K reviews which earn this product a rating of 4.5/5 star.
-Such number of reviews can provide a ton of insights for people who are thinking of buying one and you can leverage from this information as a marketer too.
+It costs about $120, comes with Prime, and has more than 60K reviews which earn this product a rating of 4.5/5 stars.
+These reviews can provide a ton of insights for people who are thinking of buying one and you can leverage from this information as a marketer too.

 4 – Targeted Keyword Research